tamarin-prover/tamarin-prover/manual/src/003_example.md

 Modeling the security properties
 --------------------------------

-CUT TEXT BELOW - MOVE SYNTAX OVER TO 004

-The syntax for specifying security properties is defined as follows:
+The security properties are defined over traces of the action facts of a protocol execution.

- *  `All`      for universal quantification, temporal variables are prefixed with #
- *  `Ex`       for existential quantification, temporal variables are prefixed with #
- *  `==>`      for implication
- *  `&`        for conjunction
- *  `|`        for disjunction
- *  `not`      for  negation

-*  `f @ i`    for action constraints, the sort prefix for the temporal variable 'i' is optional

- * `i < j`    for temporal ordering, the sort prefix for the temporal variables 'i' and 'j' is optional

- * `#i = #j`  for an equality between temporal variables 'i' and 'j'
- * `x = y`    for an equality between message variables 'x' and 'y'

-Note that apart from public names (delimited using single-quotes), no terms may occur in guarded trace properties.
-Moreover, all variables must be guarded.
-The error message for an unguarded variable is currently not very good.

-For universally quantified variables, one has to check that they all occur in an action constraint right after the quantifier and that the outermost logical operator inside the quantifier is an implication.
-For existentially quantified variables, one has to check that they all occur in an action constraint right after the quantifier and that the outermost logical operator inside the quantifier is a conjunction.
-Note also that currently the precedence of the logical connectives is not specified.
-We therefore recommend to use parentheses, when in doubt.

-Note that you can specify additional axioms that restrict the set of considered traces.
+First, note that we can specify additional axioms that restrict the set of considered traces.
 In this example, we restrict our attention to traces where all equality checks succeed.

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=68 upper=68}
 ~~~~

-CUT TEXT ABOVE

 The following two properties should be self-explanatory.
 Note that the order between axioms and lemmas does not matter.
 All axioms are